QSCO-Project/About-Us/README.md

 - The **QSCO-Project**, established in **2015** and restructured in **2019**, is a cutting-edge organization focused on **OSINT (Open Source Intelligence)** with elements of **ASINT (Advanced Source Intelligence)**.

 ### **What is OSINT?**
 - OSINT involves collecting and analyzing publicly available information to create actionable insights, from data analytics to strategic forecasting.
-However, **QSCO** takes this a step further by integrating **closed-source methodologies**, ensuring that sensitive information remains secure and proprietary.
+However, **QSCO** takes this a step further by integrating **closed-source methods**, ensuring that sensitive information remains secure and proprietary.

 - Our unique structure, known as **"The QS Process"**, is powered by five specialized departments, each contributing to securing and analyzing critical information.
 Additionally, QSCO employs its own **custom language, Mattricette**, to... partially... encode communications and maintain confidentiality.